The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Type 4: An enterprise has standard VAT unit(s) and, at the same time, belongs to a VAT group.

-Besides, there is also another complication because of inconsistent VAT reference numbers in the two datasets.
+The VAT structure might also influence the reconstruction of the business as we link IDBR and TiG using the VAT reference number.
 The VAT reference number in the IDBR has 12 digits with the last 3 digits constituting the sub VAT number (SVN) that is used to distinguish the representative VAT unit from the non-representative ones.
 However, VAT traders in the TiG data are only identified by 9-digit VAT reference numbers.
 This requires us to convert the 12-digit VAT reference in the IDBR data tables prior to merging the register with the TiG data.

 Conclusion

 We discuss the two UK administrative datasets, the trade in goods (TiG) and the Inter-Departmental Business Register (IDBR), used in our study.
-Our analysis focuses on UK import transactions form non-EU trading partners.
+Our analysis focuses on UK import transactions form a set of non-EU and EU trading partners.
 We first construct an IDBR-linked dataset to bring together firm characteristics recorded in the data tables of each unit.

-The variables we take from the IDBR indicate employment size, geographic location, and turnover.
-We then link the IDBR to TiG data and use certain variables in the TiG data that give us details about whether a transaction has claimed preferential tariffs, its importer as identified by Value Added Tax (VAT) reference number, its value, the custom procedure involved, and its country of origin (or dispatch).
+The variables we take from the IDBR indicate employment size, geographic location, turnover and ownership status.
+We then link the IDBR to TiG data and use certain variables in the TiG data that give us details about whether a transaction has claimed preferential tariffs, its importer as identified by Value Added Tax (VAT) reference number, its value, the custom procedure involved, and its country of origin and dispatch.

 There are limitations of the two sets of administrative records that we use.
 These issues include, for example, misreporting in trade data, “lost” identity links among IDBR business units, updating issues of the IDBR, and complications arising because of complex business structures and complex VAT reporting arrangements.
 Some of these issues we attempt to address in our study.
 For example, constructing a linking strategy to re-establish identity links among business units and a strategy to link TiG to IDBR in the face of an inconsistent format of VAT identifiers in the two datasets.